 When this property value is true, the tone map adjusts dynamically depending on the current scene and applies to all pixels in an image.
 You can only enable this setting if the device’s active format’s

-global property returns
+is property returns

-YES.
+true.
 If set to its default value of

-NO, the framework may apply different tone maps to different pixels in an image.
+false, the framework may apply different tone maps to different pixels in an image.

 This property resets to its default value of

-NO under the following conditions:
+false under the following conditions: